paypal/glamorous/.github/PULL_REQUEST_TEMPLATE.md

 <!-- to check an item, place an "x" in the box like so: "- [x] Documentation" -->
 - [ ] Documentation
 - [ ] Tests
-- [ ] Code complete
+- [ ] Ready to be merged <!-- In your opinion, is this ready to be merged as soon as it's reviewed? -->
 - [ ] Added myself to contributors table <!-- this is optional, see the contributing guidelines for instructions -->
-- [ ] Followed the commit message format <!-- this is optional as well, we can fix it for you when we merge your PR, see the contributing guidelines for instructions -->

 <!-- feel free to add additional comments -->